 A swarm of honeybees is distinctive.
 The swarm in flight can be described as a cloud of bees flying excitedly.
-The swarm then gathers into a brown mass of thousands of bees clustered tightly together.
+It may appear haphazard, but the bees know exactly where they are going and what they intend to do.

 When a consensus has been reached they take to the skies again and head for their new home.
 Once they have started to build comb and the queen has started laying eggs again, they are no longer a ‘swarm’; they are a colony.

-In those days, honeybees were kept in ‘skeps’ – woven baskets – and the only way to harvest honey was to kill the bees – an appalling thought nowadays!
+In those days, honeybees were kept in ‘skeps’ – woven baskets – and honey was often harvested by killing the bees – an appalling thought nowadays!
 Therefore, encouraging the bees to make new colonies made sure that the beekeepers would still have bees to overwinter and start again next year.
 A swarm in May would build up well, whereas a swarm taken in July would struggle to reach a size that was capable of surviving winter.

-Now, of course, we have hives that are cleverly designed, being the right shape for a colony of bees and allowing us to harvest any excess honey that they might store (only the excess – it would be counter-productive to take more than they can readily spare).
+Now, of course, we have hives that are cleverly designed, being the right size for a colony of honey bees and allowing us to harvest any excess honey that they might store (only the excess – it would be counter-productive to take more than they can readily spare).

 Every effort should be made to preserve honey bees as they are under threat.